brigitandersonDNR/GISSReferences/README.md

 # GISS Resource Page

 ## Goal
-The goal of these scripts is to create a one-stop-shop for DNR GISS
+The goal of these scripts is to create a one-stop-shop for DNR GISS.
+Network location is here:

+\\dnr\divisions\RP_GIS\users\bsan490\GISS Resource Page

 ## Components